This page describes how to display meeting data from the WSZF server on your area or region website.

 If you have an area or regional website built using something other than WordPress, you can use

-croutonjs instead.
-There are some directions on GitHub at https://github.com/bmlt-enabled/crouton/tree/master/croutonjs, including a sample web page.
-Another option is to create a one-page WordPress site called
+croutonjs instead, which provides all the same functionality but on a static webpage.
+There are directions on GitHub at https://github.com/bmlt-enabled/crouton/tree/master/croutonjs, including a sample web page.
+Another option is to create a WordPress page on your site called

 meetings, and link to that from your home page.